kivy/kivy/doc/sources/guide/config.rst

-.. _configure kivy:
+.. _configuring kivy:

-Configure Kivy
+Configuring Kivy
 ==============

+There are three ways to configure Kivy and they can be used in combination.

+* Setting :ref:`environment variables` starting with **KIVY_**.
+Environment variables can also be set by a program before importing the kivy module.
+* Passing options on the command line.
+Importing the kivy module parses command line options, unless KIVY_NO_ARGS is set.
+If the option "*--*" is found, parsing stops and remaining options can be parsed the program.
+Use *--help* for a list of command line options.
-The configuration file for kivy is named `config.ini`, and adheres to the `standard INI <http://en.wikipedia.org/wiki/INI_file>`_ format.
+* Using the kivy configuration file, named `config.ini`.
+This adheres to the `standard INI <http://en.wikipedia.org/wiki/INI_file>`_ format.

+Generally, environment variables override the command line options which override the configuration file settings which override the defaults.

 Locating the configuration file
 -------------------------------